 Miscellaneous Charges/Credits.

 The amount will be determined by multiplying the Asset Owner hourly determinant by a daily Revenue Neutrality Uplift (RNU) rate.
 The Asset Owner hourly determinant is equal to the sum that Asset Owner’s actual generation MWh, actual load MWh, actual Interchange Transaction MWh, DA Market cleared Virtual Offer MWh and DA Market cleared Virtual Bid MWh for the Hour, where all of these values are assumed to be positive values.

+The calculation of the Revenue Neutrality Uplift (RNU) for each Asset Owner and Settlement Location in the SPP footprint can result in residual amounts due to rounding.
+The sum of the residual amounts due to rounding can result in SPP not being revenue neutral for the Operating Day.
+The residual amounts for each Operating Day will be summed on a yearly basis.
+The annual residual amount, whether a credit or a charge, will be uplifted to the Asset Owners and Settlement Locations.
+On Operating Day March 1 of every year, SPP will uplift the annual residual amount with a Miscellaneous Adjustment to the Asset Owners and Settlement Locations.

 The amount to each applicable Asset Owner is calculated as follows.

 #RtRnuHrlyAmt a, s, h = ( RtRnuSppDistRate d * RtRnuDistHrlyQty a, s, h ) * (-1)